A market study of major appliancesMARKET STUDY: MARKETING MAJOR APPLIANCES

 Maytag has diluted its brand with the repurposing of the Maytag repairman.
 Because dependability is now a table stake, it was right to step away from it.
 However, Maytag has landed in a spot that is unemotional (although quirky).

 We can combine these brands because there is so little difference between them and they are part of the same company.
 For the most part, Electrolux, the parent company, makes the same products for both then labels them differently.

 It shouldn’t even bother.
 There isn’t much difference between them in the first place.
-The Fridgidaire/Electrolux brand as it currently stands is about time savings.
+The Frigidaire/Electrolux brand as it currently stands is about time savings.

 They attempt to demonstrate how all of their kitchen major appliances can save their owners time, either with stainless steel that reduces fingerprints, faster preheating or a dishwasher that has more water coverage.

-However, while time savings may not be completely applicable to a smudge proof refrigerator, Fridgidaire/Electrolux does a good job with living up to that promise with its washing machine, which can clean a load in 20 minutes.
+However, while time savings may not be completely applicable to a smudge-proof refrigerator, Frigidaire/Electrolux does a good job of living up to that promise with its washing machine, which can clean a load in 20 minutes.